116 Grados Fahrenheit A Centigrados

 • Q: Is there a simpler way to convert Fahrenheit to Celsius?

 • A: While the formula provided is the most accurate, some simplified methods provide approximate conversions.
-However, these methods usually lose accuracy, particularly outside of specific temperature ranges.
+Still, these methods usually lose accuracy, particularly outside of specific temperature ranges.
 The formula remains the most accurate method.

 • Q: What is the Kelvin scale, and how does it relate to Celsius?